Aldermore Business Savings Review 2026: 4.16% AER Fixed

 Interest accrues daily on all products.
 For the easy access account, interest is typically credited annually.
 For notice accounts, interest is credited annually or on withdrawal depending on the term.
 For fixed-term deposits, interest is paid at maturity.

-All rates are quoted as AER (Annual Equivalent Rate) — this allows direct comparison across products that compound at different frequencies.
-AER and gross rate may differ; confirm the gross rate at aldermore.co.uk if you need to calculate exact returns on a specific deposit.
+All rates are quoted as AER (Annual Equivalent Rate), which allows direct comparison across products that compound at different frequencies.
+AER and gross rate may differ.
+Confirm the gross rate at aldermore.co.uk if you need to calculate exact returns on a specific deposit.

 Aldermore Business Savings Products